Teen Press Conference

 Hosted by: Jenny Han, Author of To All The Boys I’ve Loved Before, now a hit Netflix movie.

-At the event, students will receive a special Reporter’s Notebook, which you can also digitally download here.
+At the event, students received a special Reporter’s Notebook, which you can also digitally download here.

 The 2018 Teen Press Conference is sold out and the waitlist is full.
 You may sign up for the Teen Press Conference mailing list if you’d like to be notified when registration is open for the 2019 event.